 - The student is in good academic standing and is maintaining satisfactory academic progress and has a 2.5 GPA or higher.

 - The student is enrolled on at least a half-time basis (minimum six credit hours) per semester during the academic year or at least three credit hours during each summer session.

 - The student is a citizen of the United States, a U.S. national, or permanent resident; persons granted asylum by the Immigration and Naturalization Service may also be eligible.

 Please note that Indiana University Kokomo’s Federal School Code is 001814.
-The FAFSA or renewal FAFSA should be submitted annually by March 10.
-The Office of Scholarships and Financial Aid will notify you of your work-study eligibility once your FAFSA has been processed.
+The FAFSA or renewal FAFSA should be submitted annually by April 15.
+The Office of Financial Aid and Scholarships will notify you of your work-study eligibility once your FAFSA has been processed.

 How do you earn your Federal Work-Study and what are the benefits?

 - Positions are available on-campus in a variety of areas during the academic year or summer.

 - Students who are awarded are not guaranteed employment.
 Positions are posted by the Career and Accessibility Center.

 - Students apply directly to the hiring department.